 This is a classic and hearty soup that you will want to make over and over again.
 Skip the canned soup, and make homemade Italian wedding soup, or meatball soup today.
-However you call it, you will love this meatball filled soup that is loaded with hearty vegetables.
-A light but filling Italian Wedding Soup recipe!
+However you call it, you will love this keto meatball soup that is loaded with hearty vegetables.
+A light but filling main dish recipe!

 My friend Lisa posted a photo of her meatball soup on Facebook a few weeks ago, and since then I’ve been craving it.
 When I got a 1.5 lb pack of ground pork for $2.41 at Walmart yesterday I knew it was time to make some.
 We are also in the middle of a cold, rainy week here in the Northeast which always screams soup to me.

 This soup is full of vegetables and meatballs in broth.
 It is light but filling.
 Even if you don’t get meat on clearance like I did it is budget-friendly.
 A huge pot shouldn’t cost more than $5-$8.
 Best of all, it makes a large amount so you will have leftovers to enjoy the next day.

 This is the best Italian soup I've tried.
 The fresh ingredients paired with the bite-sized pork meatballs have comfort in every bite.
 It is one of our favorite cold-weather meals.